SCOPE OF THIS CHAPTER

 - Check the child's passport to in order to satisfy themselves about the child's immigration status, in particular that the child is lawfully present in the UK

 - Ensure that the parents have fully informed the private foster carer of the child's medical history and any current need for ongoing professional monitoring and medication, and has handed the child's personal child health records (red book) to the private foster carer if appropriate;

-- Encourage the private foster carers to draw up a written agreement with the child's parents as to their respective expectations and responsibilities in relation to the fostering arrangement including the contact arrangements;
+- Encourage the private foster carers to draw up a written agreement with the child's parents as to their respective expectations and responsibilities in relation to the fostering arrangement including the Contact Arrangements/Family Time;

 - Ensure that the child is registered with a GP, dentist and, if necessary, optician local to the foster home;